 Material weaknesses in internal control discussed in this audit report resulted in ineffective controls over financial reporting.
-In addition to the material weaknesses discussed in appendix II that contributed to our disclaimer of opinion on the accrual-based consolidated financial statements, we found two other continuing material weaknesses in internal control.
+In addition to the material weaknesses discussed in appendix II that contributed to our disclaimer of opinion on the U.S. government's accrual-based consolidated financial statements, we found two other continuing material weaknesses in internal control.
 This appendix describes these weaknesses and highlights their primary effects on the accrual-based consolidated financial statements and on the management of federal government operations.